plone/training/docs/glossary.md

     It provides XML-based rules to change the configuration settings.

 cookiecutter-plone-starter
-    [cookiecutter-plone-starter](https://github.com/collective/cookiecutter-plone-starter) is a `cookiecutter`-template, created by the Plone community, to bootstrap a new Plone 6 project using Volto and a relational database.
+    [cookiecutter-plone-starter](https://github.com/collective/cookiecutter-plone-starter) is a `cookiecutter` template, created by the Plone community, to bootstrap a new Plone 6 project using Volto and a relational database.

 Traefik